Prehistory of Australia: Dating of sites

-The minimum widely accepted time frame for the arrival of humans in Australia is placed at least 48,000 years ago.
+The minimum widely accepted time-frame for the arrival of humans in Australia is placed at least 48,000 years ago.
 Many sites dating from this time period have been excavated.
-In Arnhem Land Madjedbebe (formerly known as Malakunanja II) fossils and a rock shelter have been dated to around 65,000 years old.
-According to mitochondrial DNA research, Aboriginal people reached Eyre Peninsula (South Australia) 49,000-45,000 years ago from both the east (clockwise, along the coast, from northern Australia) and the west (anti-clockwise).
+In Arnhem Land Madjedbebe (formerly known as Malakunanja II) fossils and a rock shelter have been dated to around 65,000 years old, although a study in 2020 argues that this dating is unreliable.
+According to mitochondrial DNA research, Aboriginal people reached Eyre Peninsula (South Australia) 49,000–45,000 years ago from both the east (clockwise, along the coast, from northern Australia) and the west (anti-clockwise).

 Radiocarbon dating suggests that they lived in and around Sydney for at least 30,000 years.
-In an archaeological dig in Parramatta, Western Sydney, it was found that some Aboriginal peoples used charcoal, stone tools and possible ancient campfires.
+In Parramatta, Western Sydney, it was found that some Aboriginal peoples used charcoal, stone tools and possible ancient campfires.
 Near Penrith, a far western suburb of Sydney, numerous Aboriginal stone tools were found in Cranebrook Terraces gravel sediments having dates of 45,000 to 50,000 years BP.
 This would mean that there was human settlement in Sydney earlier than thought.

-Archaeological evidence indicates human habitation at the upper Swan River, Western Australia by about 40,000 years ago. in 1999 Charles Dortch identified chert and calcrete flake stone tools, found at Rottnest Island in Western Australia, as possibly dating to at least 70,000 years ago.
-This seems to tie in accurately with U/Th and 14C results of a flint tool found embedded in Tamala limestone (Aminozone C) as well as both mtDNA and Y chromosome studies on the genetic distance of Australian Aboriginal genomes from African and other Eurasian ones.
+Archaeological evidence indicates human habitation at the upper Swan River, Western Australia by about 40,000 years ago.
 A 2018 study using archaeobotany dated evidence of human habitation at Karnatukul (Serpent's Glen) in the Carnarvon Range in the Little Sandy Desert in WA at around 50,000 years (20,000 years earlier than previously thought), and it was shown that human habitation had been continuous at the site since then.

-Tasmania, which was connected to the continent by a land bridge, was inhabited at least 30,000 years ago.
-Others have claimed that some sites are up to 60,000 years old, but these claims are not universally accepted.
-Palynological evidence from South Eastern Australia suggests an increase in fire activity dating from around 120,000 years ago.
-This has been interpreted as representing human activity, but the dating of the evidence has been strongly challenged.
+Tasmania, which was connected to the continent by a land bridge, was inhabited at least 40,000 years ago.
+The oldest known site is Wareen Cave, dated to this time.